longway

 R8.2

-In-flight sleep — possibly two blocks
+In-flight sleep — destination-night main block

 For long-haul flights:

-if flight_duration > 9h and direction == ADVANCE:
+if flight_duration >= 9h

-main_sleep_block = [mid_flight, pre_landing − 1h] # destination-night-aligned
+main_sleep_block = destination-night-aligned

-elif flight_duration > 9h and direction == DELAY:
+elif direction == DELAY:

 late_nap_block = [pre_landing − 4h, pre_landing − 1h]